lisaparty/ubertooth/docs/source/build_guide.rst

 Users of Wireshark version 2.2+ do not need to build any plugins at all and may skip this section (see `this comment <https://github.com/greatscottgadgets/libbtbb/issues/50#issuecomment-284128258>`__).
 This includes users of Debian 10+, Ubuntu 20.04+, Fedora 33+, RHEL 8.3+, and most other Linux distributions.
 You can check your version by clicking on Help --> About Wireshark.

-Wireshark version 1.12 and newer includes the Ubertooth BLE plugin by default.
+Wireshark versions 1.12 and newer include the Ubertooth BLE plugin.
 It is also possible to `capture BLE from Ubertooth directly into Wireshark <https://ubertooth.readthedocs.io/en/latest/capturing_BLE_Wireshark.html>`__ with a little work.

 The Wireshark BTBB and BR/EDR plugins allow Bluetooth baseband traffic that has been captured using Kismet to be analysed and disected within the Wireshark GUI.
 They are built separately from the rest of the Ubertooth and libbtbb software.